rcls/gpsfreak/README.md

 Enlarge the exposed pad underneath the clock chip to be 11 mm × 7 mm instead of 7_mm square.

+Dont have the LED overhanging the board edge.
+Change all the LED resistors to 0603 for easier swapping.
+Plate the panel cut-out opening for the LED.

 Hardware version 1.0
 --------------------